jhimson/Stocks-investment-tracker/README.md

 # Premise:
 TheHood is basically a stocks investment tracker application that will allow a user to keep track all his/her buy and sell transaction of stocks.
+Users can also create a watchlists of their favorite stocks.

 ## User Story